Paleofeces: Methods of analysis

 A wide variety of methods can be used to analyse ancient feces, ranging from microscopic to molecular.
 At a basic level the analysis of size and morphology can provide some information on whether they are likely to be human or from another animal.
 Analyzed contents can include those visible to the naked eye, such as seeds and other plant remains—to the microscopic, including pollen and phytoliths.
 Parasites in coprolites can give information on the living conditions and health of ancient populations.
 At the molecular level, ancient DNA analysis can be used both to identify the species and to provide dietary information.
 A method using lipid analysis can also be used for species identification, based on the range of fecal sterols and bile acids.
 These molecules vary between species according to gut biochemistry, and so can distinguish between humans and other animals.

 An example of researchers using paleofeces for the gathering of information using DNA analysis occurred at Hinds Cave in Texas by Hendrik Poinar and his team.
 The fecal samples obtained were over 2,000 years old.
 From the samples, Poinar was able to gather DNA samples using the analysis methods recounted above.
 From his research Poinar found that the feces belonged to three Native Americans, based on mtDNA similarities to present day Native Americans.
 Poinar also found DNA evidence of the food they ate.
 There were samples of buckthorn, acorns, ocotillo, nightshade and wild tobacco.
 No visible remnants of these plants were visible in the fecal matter.
 Along with plant material, there were also DNA sequences of animal species such as bighorn sheep, pronghorn antelope, and cottontail rabbit.

 This analysis of the diet was very helpful.
 Previously it was assumed that this population of Native Americans survived with berries being their main source of nutrients.
 From the paleofeces, it was determined that these assumptions were incorrect and in the approximately 2 days of food that are represented in a fecal sample, 2–4 animal species and 4–8 plant species were represented.
 The nutritional diversity of this archaic human population was rather extraordinary.

 An example of the use of lipid analysis for identification of species is at the Neolithic site of Çatalhöyük in Turkey.
 Large midden deposits at the site are frequently found to contain fecal material either as distinct coprolites or compressed 'cess pit' deposits.
-This was initially thought to be from dog on the basis of digested bone, however an analysis of the lipid profiles showed that many of the coprolites were actually from humans.
+This was initially thought to be from dogs on the basis of digested bone, however an analysis of the lipid profiles showed that many of the coprolites were actually from humans.

 The analysis of parasites from fecal material within cesspits has provided evidence for health and migration in past populations.
-For example, the identification of fish tapeworm eggs in Acre in the Crusader period indicate that this parasite was transported from northern Europe.
+For example, the identification of fish tapeworm eggs in Acre in the Crusader period indicates that this parasite was transported from northern Europe.
 The parasite was rarely seen in the Levant area during this time but was common in Northern Europe.
 It is suggested that it was brought to the region by the incoming Europeans.